 The goal here is to tell a success story using your images.
 With a convincing scenario, you will be able to show people that you are able to provide the solution they are looking for.

 JumpStory has a massive selection of high-performing images of real people and emotions which makes it easy for you to find the ones that match your criteria.

 3. Look for high-contrasting images

 According to conversion rate, almost 85 percent of buyers say that color is the primary reason for purchasing a product.
 This means that it cannot go unnoticed.

 Warm, bright, and inviting colors can be effective, but if you want to make a bold statement, you need to invest in high-contrasting images.

-Based on color theory, contrast helps to reduce eyestrain and drives the focus of a person’s attention on a specific item that you want to bring out, whether this is a headline, your key message, or the CTA.
+Based on color theory, contrast helps to reduce eyestrain and drives the focus of a person’s attention to a specific item that you want to bring out, whether this is a headline, your key message, or the CTA.

 An excellent example of using color effectively is Happify, which has a simple sky image that works along with orange-colored CTAs making them stand out.

 Happify’s landing page, reminds us that when it comes to design, less is more.